The Cloud Foundry CLI (cf CLI) includes plug-in capability. Plug-ins allow you to add custom commands to the cf CLI.

 cf PLUGIN-COMMAND

-Where PLUGIN-COMMAND is the plugin command you want to execute.
+Where PLUGIN-COMMAND is the plug-in command that you want to run.

 Checking for plug-in updates